PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/DoublesLeveling.md

 3. Text Speed: Fast

 ### Setup of Party
-1. Your lead Pokémon must be able to run away. (faster or holding Smoke Ball)
+1. You currently have a [battle partner](https://www.serebii.net/brilliantdiamondshiningpearl/battlepartners.shtml).
+2. Your lead Pokémon must reliably win all battles by spamming its first move. (a good spread move that OHKO's both wild Pokémon)

    > **Recommended for Performance**
+   > - Battle animations are off.
    > - Your lead Pokémon is not shiny.
    > - Your lead Pokémon does not have high happiness.
    > - Your lead Pokémon does not have an ability that activates upon entry to battle.